-1. Identify ligands for TREM2 protein and determine its functional mechanisms in Alzheimer’s disease, offering a molecular basis for strategy development to better target TREM2 for Alzheimer’s disease treatment (Dean et al, 2019 Frontiers in Neurology; Kober et al, 2020 Alzheimer’s and Dementia)
+1. Identify endogenous and exogenous small molecules, including reposition of FDA-approved drugs, for TREM2 protein and determine its functional mechanisms in Alzheimer’s disease, offering a molecular basis for strategy development to better target TREM2 for Alzheimer’s disease treatment (Dean et al, 2019 Frontiers in Neurology; Kober et al, 2020 Alzheimer’s and Dementia)

 Fig. Neurodegenerative Disease–Associated Variants in TREM2 Destabilize the Apical Ligand-Binding Region of the Immunoglobulin Domain

 Single amino acid variants in triggering receptor expressed on myeloid cells 2 (TREM2) have been identified by genome-wide association studies to be one of the strongest genetic risk factors for late-onset Alzheimer’s disease (AD).
 Neurodegenerative disease–associated variants including AD-associated variants in TREM2 impair TREM2’s ability to bind and signal in response to endogenous and exogenous ligands.
 The molecular mechanisms of TREM2 in AD remain not fully understood, in part due to the lack of conclusive identities for TREM2’s ligands and the lack of a good understanding of how different ligands interact with TREM2 to affect TREM2 functions.
-The research goal is to identify ligands for TREM2 protein and determine its functional mechanisms in Alzheimer’s disease using integrated computational modeling, biophysical and biological experiments.
+The research goal is to identify endogenous and exogenous small molecules, including reposition of FDA-approved drugs, for TREM2 protein and determine its functional mechanisms in Alzheimer’s disease using integrated computational modeling, biophysical and biological experiments.
 Results gained from this study will further the insight into TREM2 immune activation by endogenous and exogenous ligand binding, offering a molecular basis for strategy development to better target TREM2 for AD treatment.

 Collaborators: Drs.
-Erik Roberson and Jeremy Day (UAB), Tom J. Brett (WUSTL) and Li Gan (Weil Cornell Medicine)
+Erik Roberson (UAB), Tom J. Brett (WUSTL) and Li Gan (Weil Cornell Medicine)